prathik/Google-Login/README.md

 Known Bugs
 ----------

-Users are redirected to authentication page as soon as they visit the page.
+Users are redirected to the authentication page as soon as they visit the page.
 This is not a bug, but an intended feature.
-An option to disablle this will be added in the next release.
+An option to disable this will be added in the next release.